-As dog owners, we’re used to dealing with our fluffy buddy’s various quirks every day.
+As dog owners, we’re used to dealing with our fluffy buddy’s various daily quirks.

 We see that they keep rubbing their faces on us.
-But we don’t really understand why they keep doing that.
+But we don’t understand why they keep doing that.

 Why does my dog rub his face on me?

 A dog will rub his face on your to convey his affection towards you.
 Similarly, it’s his way of marking you with his scent and accepting you as his master.
-Rubbing its face might be a sign that they want you to scratch their head.
-Oftentimes, they are just asking for more treats!
+It might be a sign that they want you to scratch their head.
+Often, they are just asking for more treats!

 There are many more reasons behind this cute gesture.
 Why not find them out by reading this article?
 You can learn a lot!

 Why Do Dogs Rub Their Face on the Owner?

 We are all more or less accustomed to our dog rubbing his face on us.
 Most of us view it as a common quirk pulled by dogs to garner our attention.
 But the majority of us don’t know why exactly they do that.

 To help you understand the typical behaviors of dogs, we’ve prepared this article.
 That said, here’re why your dog keeps rubbing his head on you.